UNIST-LOFT/SimAPR/README.md

 ## Detailed Instruction

 ### Workflow
+Workflow is same as [Getting Started](#getting-started), but we will describe more details.
 1. Setup environment using Docker
 2. [Generate patch space]
 3. Run SimAPR, a patch scheduler

 ### Environment
+Skip this section and go to (Using Docker)[#using-docker] if you use our Dockerfile.

 - Python >= 3.8
 - JDK 1.8
 - [Defects4j](https://github.com/rjust/defects4j) 1.2.0 or 2.0.0